zekaryas1/notes/🐍 Algo/Fundamental Algorithms/Recursion/Dynamic programming.md

 # DP vs Greedy algo

-* if a problem is asking for the maximum/minimum/longest/shortest of something, the number of ways to do something, or if it is possible to reach a certain point, it is probably greedy or DP.
+* If a problem is asking for the maximum/minimum/longest/shortest of something, the number of ways to do something, or if it is possible to reach a certain point, it is probably greedy or DP.
-  * thus, how do we know which algo to use
+* Thus, how do we know which algo to use
 	* The characteristic that is common in DP problems is that future "decisions" depend on earlier decisions.
 	* Deciding to do something at one step may affect the ability to do something in a later step.
 	* This characteristic is what makes a greedy algorithm invalid for a DP problem - we need to factor in results from previous decisions.
 	* with greedy at each step we decide the best value not caring about past decisions

 # Tips for dynamic programming

 * In recursive problems, the key to the problem is
-  * to figure out the relationship between a base case and its sub-problems.
+	* To figure out the relationship between a base case and its sub-problems.
 * Steps:
    1. First write the base case and the other some consequent sub cases
    2. Identity any relationship
 	   1. This is the key to the solution.
    3. If any repetitive step that can lead to memorization which = dynamic programming.